navdhakar/navdhakar/README.md

 - 🌱 I’m currently learning everything that falls in my way🤣
 - 👯 I’m looking to contribute more in open-source
 - 🥅 2020 Goals: create something big and open source
-- ⚡ Fun fact: I love painting but i have'nt painted in lomg time.
+- ⚡ Fun fact: I love painting but i have'nt painted in long time.

 ### Connect with me: